 Tri-tip, like sirloin tips, is often marinated in an array of ways, but traditionally it is seasoned with a fair amount of salt, black pepper, garlic, and olive oil.
 For a traditional California barbecue — likely on a classic Weber kettle grill — it is often grilled on high heat over a redwood fire.
 This cut is also delicious when roasted or cooked on a hot cast iron skillet.
 Tri-tip should be cooked whole or slice into smaller individual steaks — this differs from sirloin tips which are either pre-cut into small pieces or cut while cooking.
 Another key for tri-tip is to make sure to slice against the grain for maximum flavor and tenderness.

 If you want the real tri-tip experience, the best place to experience the delicious cut is in the backyard of a bungalow on a palm-lined street in Cali.
 I know an amateur cook in Palo Alto who often finds that lighting his grill and throwing some oak and hickory into the fire inevitably leads to neighbors and also-rans appearing in his yard — with bottles of red wine or heavy IPAs, of course — hoping for a slice or two of his famous tri-tip.
 (It is California, mind you.
 Don’t try showing up in someone’s backyard in Boston, as the response will unlikely be as welcoming.)

 If you don’t happen to be located on either coast — or worse, you are on the opposite side of the country from your tip of choice — ButcherBox has you covered.
 These cuts often are featured in our monthly subscription boxes.
-In fact, both sirloin tips and tri-tip were both featured in our boxes in December.

 Once you try them — or if you are already an expert on both cuts — let us know which coast’s preferred tip cut you enjoy best.